JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The file starts with a definition of the lattice, the first number being a lattice constant followed by three lines specifying the a, b, and c directions of the unit-cell.

-The next directive species the species and their masses, by default PDGui uses its own internal mass scheme, so unless otherwise required these masses will be overwritten.
+The next directive specifies the species and their masses, by default PDGui uses its own internal mass scheme, so unless otherwise required these masses will be overwritten.

 The *unitcell* directive specifies the number of atoms in the unit-cell and their fractional coordinates.

 The *epsinf* directive gives the values of the :math:`\epsilon_{\infty}` tensor

-Finally a model for the specification of the frequency dependent perittivity is given.
-In this case the four parameter semi-quantum model (fpsq)is employed.
+Finally a model for the specification of the frequency dependent permittivity is given.
+In this case the four parameter semi-quantum model (fpsq) is employed.
 Each diagonal component of the tensor is specified by the number of contributions and then each contribution provides the TO frequency and its :math:`\gamma` followed by the same for the LO frequency (all frequencies are in cm-1.
 Full details of each permittivity model available are shown below.

 Constant model (constant)